 July 3rd and 5th, 2018: Leeds

-The After Empire project is proud to be sponsoring two strands of seven panels on ‘Remembering the Past After the Carolingian Empire’ and ‘Shaping the Past after the Carolingian Empire’ at the Leeds International Medieval Congress, as part of the Congress’s theme of ‘Memory’ for 2018.
-Our 21 speakers include project members Jelle Wassenaar, Sarah Hamilton, Alice Hicklin, Max Diesenberger, Stefan Esders, Sarah Greer and Simon MacLean.
+The After Empire project sponsored two strands of seven panels on ‘Remembering the Past After the Carolingian Empire’ and ‘Shaping the Past after the Carolingian Empire’ at the Leeds International Medieval Congress, as part of the Congress’s theme of ‘Memory’ for 2018.
+Our 21 speakers included project members Jelle Wassenaar, Sarah Hamilton, Alice Hicklin, Stefan Esders, Sarah Greer and Simon MacLean.
 For more information on all our sessions and speakers, you can find a dedicated page here.

 May 24th-26th, 2018: Barcelona Synergy Event

 This synergy event allowed scholars to investigate several important manuscripts located in Catalan archives and libraries, exploring the rich legacy of early medieval Catalonia.
 This was done as part of the preparation for a bilingual (English and Catalan) album of essays on selected manuscripts of Carolingian text culture in Catalan libraries and archives, which will be published in 2019.
 You can read a detailed report on this event here.

 The University of Exeter and Exeter Cathedral hosted a project meeting on January 26th, 2018.
 The members of the project met to discuss their research together and to meet with the UK-based external partners of the project.
 In particular, we discussed our plans to co-ordinate upcoming events with the Historical Association in June 2018.

 The After Empire project organised two panels on remembering the past in the tenth and eleventh centuries at the Leeds International Medieval Congress, including papers from project members Simon MacLean, Alice Hicklin, Lenneke van Raaij and Jelle Wassenaar.